Will Worth

-Will Worth is a former college football quarterback for the Navy Midshipmen.
+Will Worth is a former American college football quarterback for the Navy Midshipmen.
 As a senior in 2016, his lone season as a starter, he led Navy to a 9–2 record as he set multiple Navy career and season record.

 Early years

 Worth graduated from Joe E. Newsome High School in 2013, where he received Florida All-State, All-Conference and All-County honors during his senior year.
 Throughout his high school football career he threw for 5,400 yards and 57 touchdowns and on defense records nearly 300 tackles.

 College football career

 2013–2015 seasons

 In his first three years at Navy, Worth only played 15 games, one freshman year, one sophomore year where he carried the ball twice for 10 yards and a touchdown.
 He was the holder for the Midshipmen during the 2015 season playing in all 13 games.